Resources to help you prevent heart disease

 Parkview Heart Institute is dedicated to providing you with the education and resources you need to lead a heart healthy lifestyle.

 Are you aware of your risks for cardiovascular disease?
-And, are you making healthy daily choices to lower your risk and follow a heart healthy lifestyle?
-According to the American Heart Association, over 80% of all cardiovascular disease can be prevented if one is aware of his/her risk factors and makes choices to lead a heart healthy lifestyle by keeping risk factors in healthy ranges.
+Are you making healthy daily choices to lower your risk and follow a heart healthy lifestyle?
+According to the American Heart Association, over 80% of all cardiovascular disease can be prevented if one is aware of their risk factors and makes choices to lead a healthy lifestyle by being mindful of those risks.
 Risk factors identified by the American Heart Association are:

 To keep your risk factors in healthy ranges, be sure to:

-Maintain a healthy weight keeping your Body Mass Index less than 25
+- Maintain a healthy weight by keeping your Body Mass Index less than 25

 To learn how your specific risk factors stack up, go to the American Heart Association website at www.heart.org and take the Heart Attack Risk Calculator assessment to determine your risks for heart attack or heart disease.

 Keep the beat going strong!
 Learn your risks today and take action to follow a heart healthy lifestyle!